 The MemWG is usually very well supported.
-Pauline Vahey, our Chairman, Martin Robinson, our CEO, Nick Wilcock, our Regulatory expert, John Walker, our Airfields expert and Malcom Bird, Director and member of the AOPA Maintenance Working Group, usually attend.
+Pauline Vahey, our Chairman, Martin Robinson, our CEO, Nick Wilcock, our Regulatory expert, John Walker, our Airfields expert and Malcom Bird, Director and member of the AOPA Maintenance Working Group, frequently attend.
 Currently meetings are chaired by Pauline.

-Several members are regular attendees but all members are encouraged to join and participate, even if only on an occasional basis.
+Several members are regular attendees but all members are encouraged to join in and participate, even if only on an occasional basis.